Frequently Asked Questions

 Is the frozen section rotation a general surgical pathology rotation or a frozen section rotation?

-The frozen section rotation is probably best thought of as a combination of a frozen section rotation and a general surgical pathology rotation.
+The frozen section rotation, also known as the sink rotation, is probably best thought of as a combination of a frozen section rotation and a general surgical pathology rotation.
 The volume and variety of specimen material seen by residents while on the sink is comparable to what would be seen during a general surgical pathology rotation at a large medical center, yet the workflow is that of a frozen section laboratory.
-Accordingly, the 8 blocks spent on the sink rotation over the course of 4 years is slightly less time than would be spent on a general surgical pathology rotation at a more traditional program.
-The elements that are missing from a traditional general surgical pathology rotation are provided through the XRSR biopsy rotation and other organ-specific rotations such as GI pathology and dermatopathology.

 Back to top